vvjn/GAFramework.jl/README.md

 `state.pop[1]` gives you the creature with the best fitness.

-A version of `CoordinateModel` and `CoordinateCreature` are included `GAFramework`.
+A version of `FunctionModel` and `CoordinateCreature` are included `GAFramework`.
 It can be used by executing the statement `using GAFramework.CoordinateGA`.

 ## Restarting